Jacolby Satterwhite: Career

 Satterwhite's work often utilizes his mother's schematic drawings/inventions of ordinary objects influenced by consumer culture, medicine, fashion, Surrealism, mathematics, sex, philosophy, astrology, and matrilineal concerns.
 Patricia Satterwhite, who died in 2016, was diagnosed with schizophrenia and was a prolific drawer.

 Satterwhite has also shown/performed in group exhibitions including at Metropolitan Museum of Art, New York; MoMA PS1, Queens; the Smithsonian, Washington DC; The Kitchen, New York; Rush Arts Gallery, and Exit Art.

 In 2016, he was awarded the United States Artist Francie Bishop Good & David Horvitz Fellowship.
 He served as a contributing director for the music video that accompanied Solange's 2019 visual album When I Get Home, in 2019.
 His visual work accompanied Solange's song "Sound of Rain."
 Satterwhite directed Pygmalion's Ugly Season, a short film accompaniment to Perfume Genius's 2022 studio album Ugly Season.

 Jacolby Satterwhite's work occupied the Great Hall at the Metropolitan Museum of Art, New York in 2023.
 The commission titled “A Metta Prayer” encompassed video installations and large-scale projections influenced by paintings in the MET collections and the artist's upbringing and interest in digital and performance art.
 "A Metta Prayer" was later displayed at the Museum of Fine Arts, Houston in 2024.

-In 2025, The Pérez Art Museum Miami, Florida, is showcasing Satterwhite's work En Plein Air: Diamond Princess (2015), a 3D animation video, as part of its digital arts biennial, Intertidal, on view through PAMMTV, the museum's video and digital arts streaming platform.
-Jacolby Satterwhite's work is being featured alongside works by Yucef Merhi, Keisha Rae Whiterspoon, and the artist duo LIZN'BOW, among others.
+In 2025, the Pérez Art Museum Miami, Florida, showcased Satterwhite's work En Plein Air: Diamond Princess (2015), a 3D animation video, as part of its digital arts biennial, Intertidal, on view through PAMMTV, the museum's video and digital arts streaming platform.
+Satterwhite's work was featured alongside works by Yucef Merhi, Keisha Rae Whiterspoon, and the artist duo LIZN'BOW, among others.